decentraland/unity-renderer/docs/setup-circleci.md

 CircleCI uses the same Hardware ID for every run, so you can use the pre-created file: [resources/circleci-unity-activation-file-v2020.3.0f1.alf](resources/circleci-unity-activation-file-v2020.3.0f1.alf)

-### Create Activation File
+### Create Activation File in CircleCI

+If you can not use the pre-created activation file, you should follow this step.

-(TODO: Change the pipeline to detect when the UNITY LICENSE is empty and create this activation file) Execute in a CircleCI Machine the following command:
+Execute in a CircleCI Machine (Use `Rerun with SSH` in CircleCI) the following command:

 ```
 bash -c '$UNITY_PATH/Editor/Unity -quit -nographics -logFile /tmp/unity-createManualActivationFile.log -batchmode -createManualActivationFile'
 ```

+And the generated file it's the activation file for the following step.

 ### Generate Unity License Content